aagarwal4/porositywaves/README.md

 ### Project details

 Porosity waves are an active area of research, and have potential impact for characterizing hydrocarbon migration, CO<sub>2</sub> sequestration as well as for understanding slow earthquakes.
-These are nonlinear solitary waves, and have been modeled here in a viscoelastic medium.

 The computation for obtaining porosity and pressure was performed using an explicit finite difference scheme with forward-Euler in space using a 128 x 128 grid [here](porosity_3d.py).